-- Last week I had never heard of an inverter.
+Last week I had never heard of an inverter.
 Tell me about inverters.

 This device takes the Direct Current (DC) from the panel, and converts it to Alternating Current (AC) for home use.
 There are (1) single ones that manage the system as a whole, and (2) smaller, smarter “micro-inverters” that manage each panel individually tune for optimum efficiency.
 Do your homework on suppliers.
-You will need to replace your inverter before the panel$.
+You will need to replace your inverter before the panels.
 Plan for this.

-- What do I need to know about quality, reliability, warranties?
+What do I need to know about quality, reliability, warranties?

 A typical PV panel system has a 20 year warranty, guaranteeing that what you are buying is going to deliver, and if not, it can be replaced.
 Look at the exceptions – the more obscure the exceptions seem, the more carefully you should be investigating.
 The warranty on your inverter should specify that the manufacturer will repair it if it malfunctions, or replace with equal or better quality.
 Homeowner’s insurance will typically cover damage to your system, such as storm impacts, but not wear and tear or manufacturer deficiencies.
 You need to research and compare carefully.